aptuitiv/cacao/README.md

 Click "+ New"
 Click "Add Exiting Local Repository"
 Navigate to the theme folder.
 Click on the folder name and click "Open"

+### Issues merging unrelated histories
+If having trying to merge cacao into an existing repository and GIT is saying that it won't merge unrelated histories then follow these steps.
+1) Check out cacao/master as cacao-master
+2) Check out origin/master as master.
+At this point you should currently have origin/master checked out.
+3) On the command line run `git merge cacao-master --allow-unrelated-histories` You will be prompted to enter a commit message.
+Do so and then `Esc w q` to write and close the message.
+4) You can then push the merged changes to master.

+See https://stackoverflow.com/questions/38255655/trying-to-pull-files-from-my-github-repository-refusing-to-merge-unrelated-his for more info.